brencoder/study-aws-saa-c03/ch02_compute/ch02_compute.md

 If triggers occur too frequently or take rather long to process, Lambda automatically scales up the compute capacity for you.

-Good for short-running function.
+Good for short-running functions.
 Lambda has a limit of 15 minutes for processing a request

 You pay only for the compute time that you consume.

+#### Lambda permissoins

+Each Lambda function has two types of permissions:

+* *Execution role* that defines what the Lambda function may do with other AWS services.
+* *Resource-based policy* that defines which users and AWS services may call the Lambda function.

+If you create a Lambda function via the Lambda console, AWS automatically creates an execution role for the Lambda function, where the exeuction role allows logging to the Lambda function's CloudWatch Logs log group, `/aws/lambda/<function name>`.

+#### Lambda networking

+By default, a Lambda function can make requests to the internet and is not part of a VPC.

+However, you can choose to make a Lambda function part of a VPC.
+In this case, you specify which subnets and security group IDs the function will use.

 ### ECS